snowplow/snowplowanalytics.com/_posts/2018-04-02-snowplow-r103-paestum-released-with-ip-lookups-enrichment-upgrade/index.md

 ![paestum][paestum-img]

 <h2 id="ip-lookups">1.
-Upgrading the IP lookups enrichment</h2>
+Upgrading the IP Lookups Enrichment</h2>

-As described in [our Discourse post][disc-ip-lookups], MaxMind will not provide monthly updates to their now-legacy databases starting April 1st.
+As described in [our Discourse post][disc-ip-lookups], MaxMind will not provide monthly updates to their now-legacy databases starting April 2nd.

-To get ahead of this issue and keep the IP lookups enrichment as accurate as possible, we are releasing a new version of the enrichment, for both the batch and streaming pipelines, which interacts with GeoIP2 databases, Maxmind's new format.
+To tackle this issue and keep the IP Lookups Enrichment as accurate as possible, we are releasing a new version of the enrichment, for both the batch and streaming pipelines, which interacts with GeoIP2 databases, Maxmind's new format.

-A special thanks to [Tiago Macedo][tmacedo] and [Andrew Korzhuev][andrusha], which worked on [the scala-maxmind-iplookups library upgrade][scala-maxmind-iplookups] without which this enrichment upgrade wouldn't have been possible.
+A special thanks to [Tiago Macedo][tmacedo] and [Andrew Korzhuev][andrusha], who worked on [the scala-maxmind-iplookups library upgrade][scala-maxmind-iplookups], without which this enrichment upgrade wouldn't have been possible.

 <h2 id="cdp">2.
-Cross domain policy management for the Clojure collector</h2>
+Cross-domain policy management for the Clojure collector</h2>

-On the security side of things, we have made the cross domain policy of the Clojure Collector configurable.
+On the security side of things, we have made the cross-domain policy of the Clojure Collector configurable; this change is inline with the updates made to the Scala Stream Collector back in [Release 98 Argentomagus][r98-ssc].

 First, what is a Flash cross-domain policy?
 Quoting the [Adobe website][cross-domain]: